gatakh/rsschool-cv/cv.md

  - **Email:** g.atakhanova@ya.ru

  - **GitHub** [gatakh](https://github.com/gatakh)
+ - **Discord:** gatakh

 ### About me

- I am a young specialist with a great desire to learn and become a professional.
 I want to develop in the field of IT in order to realize my craving for method and orderliness.
 I have a passion for learning and developing new and existing skills, and solving problems with analytical methods.

 ### Skills

-- Knowledge of programming languages including JavaScript, HTML
+- HTML5
+- CSS
+- JavaScript
 - Experience with software, hardware & network products

 ### Code Example